Housing

 Ongoing

-Klosterhaverne consists of 90 new homes, as well as some commercial leases in the heart of Roskilde.
-They take part in the cathedral city’s narrative of church, culture and market town.
-The two building sites are situated in a historic area with a unique architectural heritage, where the city’s current commercial and cultural areas meet.
-The new building will be an important point of arrival for both areas.
-Therefore, the project has a special focus on the identity of the area, both its cultural history and its modern function.
+Klosterhaverne consists of 100 new homes, alongside several commercial leases, all situated in the heart of Roskilde.
+It contributes to the cathedral city’s narrative of church, culture, and market town.
+The two building sites are situated in a historic district with a unique architectural heritage, where the city’s commercial and cultural areas converge.
+The new building will serve as a significant arrival point for both areas.
+As such, the project places special emphasis on the identity of the area, honoring both its cultural history and its modern-day functions.

-In order to create diversity, variation and coherence with the immediate surroundings, it has been prioritized that the architecture is to be differentiated between the two construction sites.
+To foster diversity, variation and connection with the immediate surroundings, the architecture has been thoughtfully differentiated across the two construction sites.

-In construction site A, inspiration is drawn from the villas of the market town, their detailing and scale.
-Partially bricked dormers, together with the pergolas, define a vertical rhythm that resembles the row house typology.
-Together with rowlock in the horizontal cornice, it helps to break down the facade in detail and in scale, so that it speaks with surrounding villas and smaller multi-story buildings.
+On construction site A, inspiration is drawn from the scale and detailing of the market town villas.
+Partially bricked dormers and the pergolas define a vertical rhythm that resembles the row house typology.
+The inclusion of rowlock detailing in the horizontal cornice further breaks up the facade, creating a dialogue with surrounding villas and smaller multi-story buildings.

-Building site B, on the other hand, connects with the larger multi-story buildings in the city center and therefore appears more like architecturally coherent volumes.
-Also here the pergola structure runs as a unified form that embraces a shared courtyard.
-The upper floor has a loggia-inspired construction with brick columns and recessed sections in glass and black painted wood.
+Conversely, construction site B connects with the larger multi-story buildings in the city center and therefore appears as more architecturally coherent volumes.
+Here, the pergola structure also runs as a unified form that embraces a shared courtyard.
+The upper floor features a loggia-inspired construction with brick columns and recessed sections of glass and black-painted wood.

-A varied composition of apartment types has been created, so that Klosterhaverne as a whole achieves a diverse composition of residents by accommodating many different target groups.
+A varied selection of apartment types ensures that Klosterhaverne as a whole achieves a diverse composition of residents by accommodating many different target groups.

-The project is DGNB Gold certified, which ensures a holistic and measurable sustainability profile.
+The project is certified with DGNB Gold, ensuring a holistic and measurable sustainability profile.

 Culture